daveRendon/DevCamp/HOL/node/04-devops-ci/README.md

 You have now created a project in VSTS with a Git repository, and cloned the repository locally to your developer machine.
 Next we'll upload code from our machine to VSTS.

+---
 ### Exercise 3: Add application to VSTS Git

 1. When we cloned our repository it was empty.
 Take the code that you have developed in the earlier labs (or the `start` folder bundled with this readme) and paste it into our new directory.
 This can be done via the command line, or with good old copy/paste in an Explorer or Finder window.

     ![image](./media/image-007.png)

-    > Depending on how your environment is setup, there may be a hidden folder `.git` in your orignating directory.
+    > Depending on how your environment is setup, there may be a hidden folder `.git` in your originating directory.
 Do not copy this folder into the destination directory linked to VSTS

 1. Back in the console, execute a `git status` to ensure the files are picked up by git.